ahmedfgad/FederatedLearning/TutorialProject/Part4/README.md

-# Federated Learning Demo in Python using Socket Programming
+# Federated Learning Demo in Python using Socket Programming: Part 4

-This is Part 4 of the federated learning (FL) demo project in Python using socket programming which builds and trains machine learning (ML) models using FL.
-The ML model is created using [PyGAD](https://pygad.readthedocs.io) which trains ML models using the genetic algorithm (GA).
-The problem used to demonstrate how things work is XOR.
+This is [Part 4](https://github.com/ahmedfgad/FederatedLearning/tree/master/TutorialProject/Part4) of the federated learning (FL) demo project in Python using socket programming.
+In this part, a GUI is created for the server and client apps built in [Part 3](https://github.com/ahmedfgad/FederatedLearning/tree/master/TutorialProject/Part3).

-In Part 3, the user can interact with the server and the client apps using terminal.
+In [Part 3](https://github.com/ahmedfgad/FederatedLearning/tree/master/TutorialProject/Part3), the user can only interact with the server and the client apps using the terminal.
 In Part 4, the major change is building a GUI for the client using [Kivy](https://kivy.org).
 This has a number of benefits.

 - Easy way to manage the client application.
 - Ability to make the client available in mobile devices because Kivy supports deploying its desktop apps into mobile apps.
 As a result, machine learning models could be trained using federated learning by the massive private data available in mobile devices.